neverfap-deluxe/nfd-api/content/practices/DONE--AOA--P--focus-your-attention.md

 However, I would also argue that it's quite an advanced skill that should only be attempted once you feel more comfortable being aware in general.

-In fact, it's an exercise which builds upon <a class="link" href="/practices/observe-it-all">Observe it all</a> so it makes sense to master that first.
+In fact, it's an exercise which builds upon <a class="link" href="/practices/observe-your-senses">Observe Your Senses</a> so it makes sense to master that first.

 Otherwise, we can truly struggle with this exercise, and more often than not when people attempt to learn this exercise first, it almost always leads to more confusion than clarity.